Vaideesh-kulkarni/Vaideesh_BlueStampPortfolio/index.md

 **Final Code — Full Ball Tracking Robot**

 This is the complete program that combines the camera, the motors, and the ultrasonic sensors.
-The camera detects the red ball and decides if it is on the left, center, or right.
+The camera detects the red ball, checks that it is round so other red objects are ignored, and decides if the ball is on the left, center, or right.
 Based on that, the robot turns or drives forward to follow the ball, and the center ultrasonic sensor stops the robot when it gets close so it does not crash into the ball.

 ```python
 from picamera2 import Picamera2